tmustafad/waes-scalable-web/docs/COMMENTS.md

 I did not try (and I did not have time) to invent anything fancy.
 I chose to use a vanilla implementation on my microservice, using the mainstream architecture found in countless books.
 So I structured my project as a stateless REST server, with the following structure:

 * Rest controllers: microservice interface to the world.
 Responsible to process all system requests.
 * Services: Business layers.
-Responsible to hold the business rules.
+Responsible to hold the business logic.
 * Repositories: JPA interfaces responsible for the persistence.
 * Model: JPA (and non JPA) entities that represent data in the microservice.